solve-x/view-model/README.md

 {
     public function register(RegistrationViewModel $model)
     {
-        // At this point $model is valid.
+        // At this point $model is ready to use.
-        // In case validation fails, an exception is thrown during model construction.
+        // In case binding or validation fails, an exception is thrown during model construction.

         // $model->FirstName
         // $model->Age